 Can you have a beaver as a pet?
-The short answer is simply no. Most states prohibit pet beavers and most people aren’t able to take responsible care as well.
+The short answer is simply No. Most states prohibit pet beavers, and most people aren’t able to take responsible care as well.
 Beavers are wild animals that are not domesticated and have a lot of needs that must be met.

-Can You Have Beavers as a Pet?
+Can You Have Beavers as a Pet in Usa?

 Technically?
 Yes.
 Realistically?
 It’s complicated.
 Beavers can be kept as pets, but that doesn’t mean it’s a walk in the park.
 They’re wild animals with very specific needs — like needing to chew constantly (they’ll go for your furniture) and build dams (yes, even indoors).